Masao Suenaga

 Masao Suenaga (末永正雄, Suenaga Masao) is a retired Japanese professional drifting driver.
 He is the younger brother of Naoto who both were taught by Nobushige Kumakubo.

-He began his motorsport career racing minibikes in the Kyūshū area, later winning a title.
+Suenaga began his motorsport career racing minibikes in the Kyūshū area, later winning a title.
 Following this, his motorcycle racing career ended at the age of 20 caused by injuries.
 As Naoto was involved in the 'Tono Club' hashiriya group (which one of the members included Katsuhiro Ueo), he also became involved which he was taught how to drift by Naoto.
 Masao later joined the 'Gowasu?' hashiriya group.